 Mere alterity amounts to conformity, even if unintentionally, according to Arendt.
-Otherness needs to be represented; Alterity must to be pronounced.
-This principle is extremely important for the Jewish people: they had to be conscious pariahs not only to support a healthy political system, but also to secure their survival.
+Otherness needs to be represented; alterity must be pronounced.
+This principle is extremely important for Jewish people: they have to be conscious pariahs not only to support a healthy political system, but also to secure their survival.
 Here again, while Judaism slowly evaporates because of heresy in Deutscher’s case, for Arendt, heresy secures the survival of the Jewish people.

 Arendt’s work on the pariah also informed her early appreciation of the Zionist project.
-This would become another dimension for her contention with Deutscher’s tradition of heretics.
-To explain, in the end of her pariah essay, Arendt suggests a shift in the medium of the struggles of the pariah.
-If her work to this point focused on the pariah as an individual, who, first, enjoys “the simple joie de vivre,” and is later a conscious political agent, who transgress against the homogeneity of the political order around him or her, Arendt realizes in 1944 that the battle of the Jewish pariah should turn into a national project.
+This would become another source of contention between herself and Deutscher, with his tradition of heretics.
+To explain, at the end of her pariah essay, Arendt suggests a shift in the medium of the struggles of the pariah.
+If her work up to this point focused on the pariah as an individual, who, first, enjoys “the simple joie de vivre,” and later becomes a conscious political agent, who transgresses against the homogeneity of the surrounding political order, Arendt realizes in 1944 that the battle of the Jewish pariah should turn into a national project.
 “The pariah Jew and the parvenu Jew are in the same boat,” Arendt observes, “rowing desperately in the same angry sea.
 Both are branded with the same mark; both alike are outlaws.”
-As individuals, the Jewish pariah and the parvenu failed, as the recent devastation of the Jewish people during Second World War has clearly proved.
-The struggles of the future therefore must be on a different scale: “For only within the framework of a people can a man live as a man among men, without exhausting himself.
+As individuals, she argued, the Jewish pariah and the parvenu fail, as the devastation of the Jewish people during the Second World War had clearly proven.
+The struggles of the future, therefore, must be on a different scale: “For only within the framework of a people can a man live as a man among men, without exhausting himself.
 And only when a people lives and functions in consort with other peoples can it contribute to the establishment upon earth of a commonly conditioned and commonly controlled humanity.”

 The mission of the pariah had to be channeled into a national framework.
 The Jewish people had to turn into a nation, a nation of pariahs.
-The pariah condition, she believed, should ground the Jewish national identity.
-The Jewish people were to become a pariah nation, that, like the individual pariah, would ensure the ideal of plurality, now, at the global level.
-Consequently, Zionism, she believed, should not primarily about the negation of the Galuth, nor should it be about the reconstitution of a long-lost national home for the Jewish people in the Land of Israel.
-Rather, Zionism should concern the formation of Jewish heretic tradition of pariahs at the national level.
+The pariah condition, she believed, should uphold Jewish national identity.
+The Jewish people were to become a pariah nation, which, like the individual pariah, would ensure the ideal of plurality, in the present and at the global level.
+Consequently, Zionism, she believed, should not be primarily about the negation of the Galuth, nor should it be about the reconstitution of a long-lost national home for the Jewish people in the Land of Israel.
+Rather, Zionism should concern the formation of a Jewish heretic tradition of pariahs at the national level.
 More concretely, Zionism, as a pariah nation, should combat western expansionism and lead the fight, alongside other outcast nations, against imperialism and colonialism.

-Importantly, Arendt early critique of Zionism focused exactly on the Zionists’ inability to comprehend their important role as pariah nation.
+Importantly, Arendt’s early critique of Zionism focused precisely on the Zionists’ inability to comprehend their important role as a pariah nation.
 In a long paragraph from her famous essay “Zionism Reconsidered,” published but a few months after her pariah essay, Arendt expresses her frustration: